mccraigmccraig/clustermap-mesos/README.md

 ## logstash-forwarder aka lumberjack

 all nodes have logstash-forwarder sending syslog entries to port 5043. the logstash app config in apps.sh will run logstash on mesos/marathon to push log entries from all nodes into elasticsearch : to log from apps in docker containers just mount /dev/log into the container and log to syslog

+### Cassandra

+there's an optional cassandra setup defined, with all nodes configured with the ip addresses of those nodes hosting cassandra nodes. see below for example

 ### elasticsearch